Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: An Efficient Design of Reconstruction Functions for MIM-QBP Decoder

 \subsection{Remarks}

 As illustrated by Section \ref{section: remarks at remove}, the design of $Q_{e}$ is quite similar to that of $Q_{v}$.
-In particular, the same RFs $\phi_v$ and $\phi_{ch}$ can be used for the design of $Q_{e}$ and $Q_{v}$ for a given decoding iteration, which is due to the reason that we can derive a theorem similar to Theorem \ref{theorem: phi_v* is optimal} for the design of $Q_{e}$.
-In addition, the condition of \eqref{eqn: sum phi_max do not overflow} ensures that the additions involved in the design of $Q_{e}$ do not overflow.
-Moreover, we can also derive a theorem similar to Proposition \ref{proposition: P(B_k|X)} and an algorithm similar to Algorithm \ref{algo: compute P_B|X} for the design of $Q_{e}$.
-At this point, the design of $Q_{e}$ is determined, which has a complexity of $O(d_v 2^{q_v} |\mc{S}| + 2^{2 q_v} |\mc{X}|)$ (for one decoding iteration).
-After the design of $Q_e$, implementing $Q_e$ for one VN for one iteration during decoding has complexity $O(d_v)$, which is equal to the complexity of addition operations with bit width $q_v$.
+In particular, the same RFs $\phi_v$ and $\phi_{ch}$ can be used for the design of $Q_{e}$ and $Q_{v}$ for a given decoding iteration, and the design of $Q_{e}$ has a complexity of $O(d_v 2^{q_v} |\mc{S}| + 2^{2 q_v} |\mc{X}|)$ (for one decoding iteration).
+After the design of $Q_e$, implementing $Q_e$ for one VN for one iteration during decoding has complexity $O(d_v)$, which is equal to the complexity of addition operations with $q_v$ bit widths.

-We have completed illustrating how to efficiently design the RFs for the MIM-QBP decoder given the parameters $P_{L|X}, \mc{L}, \mc{R}, \mc{S}, q_c$, and $q_v$, where $q_c$ and $q_v$ restrict the maximum bit widths that can be used for the CN update and VN update during the decoding process, respectively.
-We remark that if $q_c$ and $q_v$ are sufficiently large, the MIM-QBP decoder can always maximize the MI between the outgoing message and the channel input bit according to Corollaries \ref{corollary: phi_c* is optimal} and \ref{corollary: phi_v* is optimal}.
+After setting desirable maximum allowed bit widths $q_c$ for the CN update and $q_v$ for the VN update, we can obtain the near-optimal practical RFs $\phi_c$ by \eqref{eqn: design of phi_c} and $(\phi_v, \phi_{ch})$ by \eqref{eqn: design of phi_v}, which are scaled versions of their optimal counterparts $\phi_{c}^*$, $\phi_{v}^*$, and $\phi_{ch}^*$, respectively.
+We remark that if $q_c$ and $q_v$ are sufficiently large (e.g., infinite precision is allowed), $\phi_{c}$, $\phi_{v}$, and $\phi_{ch}$ coincide with their optimal counterparts, which can make the MIM-QBP decoder always maximize the MI between the outgoing message and the coded bit according to Corollaries \ref{corollary: phi_c* is optimal} and \ref{corollary: phi_v* is optimal}.
 In this case, the MIM-QBP decoder works the same as the MIM-LUT decoder without table decomposition.
+On the other hand, for practical implementations with low precision, our design of the RFs based on \eqref{eqn: design of phi_c} and \eqref{eqn: design of phi_v} may not be optimal anymore.
+This is because the scaling becomes less accurate with the decrease of $q_c$ and $q_v$.
+However, our design can still achieve good error rate performance according to extensive simulation results.
+Furthermore, we believe that the only way to obtain the optimal RFs with low precision is to conduct the exhaustive search for $\phi_{c}$, $\phi_{v}$, and $\phi_{ch}$, which will be tedious and time-consuming.